Looking for crock-pot goat recipes? This shredded slow cooker goat recipe is ideal for goat tacos.

-Mountain goat is so tough it’s practically inedible unless made into sausages or cooked in a crock-pot .
-I cooked up my slow cooker goat recipe for 20 hours, believe it or not.
+Mountain goat is so tough it’s practically inedible unless made into sausages or cooked in a crock pot.

 Luckily domestic goat isn’t as tough as mountain goat.
 However, it’s still quite tough.
 (Here are 10 Goat Cooking Tips.)

-Cooking tip: If it’s dinner time and the meat isn’t quite tender enough, you can always chop it up finely with a sharp knife.
+Pro tip: If it’s dinner time and the meat isn’t quite tender enough, you can always chop up the chunky pieces of goat with a sharp knife.